 |Patton as an athlete in 1908|

 The US was on the sidelines for the first few years of World War I, but the Army was quite busy anyway.
 Mexican outlaw Pancho Villa was staging raids into US territory, and something had to be done about it.
+Lieutenant Patton, seeking action, applied for and received an appointment as an aide to General John J. Pershing so he could get in on the action down south.
+Obviously, Patton's contacts came in handy in securing this position.
 Patton was assigned to the border patrol in Sierra Blanca.
 It was at this time, in this rough environment, that he took to wearing an ivory-handled Colt pistol.

 Patton impressed Pershing, and when Patton asked to see some action, Pershing attached him to Troop C of the U.S. 13th Cavalry Regiment.
 In the first motorized attack in US history on May 14, 1916 (n touring cars), Patton and his men ambushed three of Villa's men and killed them.
 Patton shot all three, though it's unclear if he actually was the one who killed them.
 The ivory-handled pistol came in handy.
 This led to promotion, but President Wilson halted the expedition, not wanting war with Mexico while the European conflict loomed.

 |Pancho Villa and some of his men|